jeffaustin81/nba-graphql/README.md

 ## Description

-_This is the beggining of a wrapper around the NBA stats API_
+_This is the beggining of a wrapper around the NBA stats API.
+Currently only has a team query._

 ## Setup